Skip to content

 If you've learned to say “no,” ask for space, or speak up, that might feel uncomfortable for others who expect the “old you.”

-So family members may (often unknowingly) push you back into your old role: “You’re so good at keeping everyone calm,” or “You always handle the cooking.”
+So family members can sometimes, without knowing it, push you into your old role: “You're so good at keeping everyone calm,” or “You always handle the cooking.”

 3. The Pressure to Keep the Peace

-If there’s conflict or tension, your instinct might be to jump in and fix it, even if that means abandoning your own needs.
+Where there's conflict or tension, you might automatically jump in to fix it, even if it means abandoning your own needs.

-When those messages resurface, your body might automatically comply, even if your adult self knows better.
+When those messages resurface, your body might automatically comply, even when your adult self knows better.

 How These Roles Affect Your Mental Health